hennessymatt/ucompress.py/README.md

 Features of the code include:
 * Displacement- and force-controlled loading
-* Finite strains and neo-Hookean material responses
+* Finite strains and neo-Hookean responses
 * Material reinforcement with a transversely isotropic fibre network
-* Models for the engagement of fibre network with deformation
+* Models for the engagement of the fibre network with deformation
 * Deformation-dependent permeabilities
 * Models for osmotic stresses and swelling (e.g. for hydrogels)

+The code is able to compute:
+* The equilibrium swelling of hydrogels
+* Instantaneous, transient, and steady-state responses to a load
-* Functions to fit stress-strain data
+* Model parameters by fitting to stress-strain data or swelling data

 The code uses Chebyshev spectral differentiation along with fully implicit time stepping.
 An analytical